hwmhht/hht204806/Teaser-for-Lesson-7:-shadow-mapping.md

 # The goal

 Well, we are approaching the end of your short course of CG lectures.
-The goal for today is to compute shadows. **Attention, we are talking aboud hard shadows here, soft shadows computation is another story.**
+The goal for today is to compute shadows. **Attention, we are talking about hard shadows here, soft shadows computation is another story.**

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/07-shadows/50de2abe990efa345664f98c9464a4c8.png)